-Vice Chair Harrington began by stating that at this meeting, there was a last-minute notification that a third Councilor was going to be absent at the meeting, but Councilor Healey was able to be present via phone to avoid a quandary.
+Vice Chair Harrington began by stating that at this meeting, there was a last-minute notification that a third meet quorum.
 It was unknown at the time that the state had rescinded their Covid policy allowing this to be acceptable, so the Council contacted the town attorneys and was informed that they could ratify the meeting if all Councilors were able to review the minutes and video of the meeting to be given an opportunity to ask questions.